Sutton Hoo: The west and east walls

 Along the inner west wall (i.e. the head end) at the north-west corner stood a tall iron stand with a grid near the top.
 Beside this rested a very large circular shield, with a central boss, mounted with garnets and with die-pressed plaques of interlaced animal ornament.
 The shield front displayed two large emblems with garnet settings, one a composite metal predatory bird and the other a flying dragon.
 It also bore animal-ornamented sheet strips directly die-linked to examples from the early cemetery at Vendel near Old Uppsala in Sweden.
 A small bell, possibly for an animal, lay nearby.

-Along the wall was a long square-sectioned whetstone, tapered at either end and carved with human faces on each side.
+Along the wall was a long square-sectioned whetstone, tapered at either end and carved with human faces on each side - but which showed no sign of previous use as a tool.
 A ring mount, topped by a bronze antlered stag figurine, was fixed to the upper end, possibly made to resemble a late Roman consular sceptre.
-The purpose of the sceptre has generated considerable debate and a number of theories, some of which point to the potential religious significance of the stag.
+The purpose of the sceptre has generated considerable debate and a number of theories, some of which point to the potential religious significance of the stag. or a symbol of the office of bretwalda which would have pointed to Rædwald.
 South of the sceptre was an iron-bound wooden bucket, one of several in the grave.

 In the south-west corner was a group of objects which may have been hung up, but when discovered, were compressed together.
 They included a Coptic or eastern Mediterranean bronze bowl with drop handles and figures of animals, found below a badly deformed six-stringed Anglo-Saxon lyre in a beaver-skin bag, of a Germanic type found in wealthy Anglo-Saxon and north European graves of this date.
 Uppermost was a large and exceptionally elaborate three-hooked hanging bowl of Insular production, with champleve enamel and millefiori mounts showing fine-line spiral ornament and red cross motifs and with an enamelled metal fish mounted to swivel on a pin within the bowl.

 At the east end of the chamber, near the north corner, stood an iron-bound tub of yew containing a smaller bucket.
 To the south were two small bronze cauldrons, which were probably hung against the wall.
 A large carinated bronze cauldron, similar to the example from a chamber-grave at Taplow, with iron mounts and two ring-handles was hung by one handle.
 Nearby lay an iron chain almost 3.5 m long, of complex ornamental sections and wrought links, for suspending a cauldron from the beams of a large hall.
 The chain was the product of a British tradition dating back to pre-Roman times.
 All these items were of a domestic character.